 Iago Noguer Storgaard

 Iago Noguer Storgaard is a Danish-Spanish Ethnologist that joined ReD as one of its first employees.
 Over the past 10 years his work has revolved around understanding the dynamics of technology adoption: How changes in culture, technology and business influence each other.
-At ReD, Iago has designed and led innovation and strategy projects, advising executives at leading companies in telecom, media and consumer electronics.
+At ReD, Iago has designed and led innovation and strategy projects, advising executives at leading companies in telecom, media and consumer electronics, particularly on the dynamics between children, youth and their parents.
 He is a seasoned field researcher, who has carried out extensive ethnographic research across Europe, the Americas, Africa and Asia.
 Iago holds a Masters in European Ethnology and Political Science from the University of Copenhagen.

 Martin Gronemann works with companies in the financial services, industrials, and health care industries.
 He has been driving ReD’s practice in financial services over the past 5 years, advising C-suites on how to get in sync with the reality of their customers’ needs and lives.
 Drawing on social science, Martin has worked with clients to develop customer engagements that create trust and financial wellbeing for people; to transition to a more digital customer engagement model; to build stronger and more profitable customer relationships; and to uncover new sources of growth.
 Martin has worked with a broad spectrum of financial services clients, including retail banks, pension providers, wealth managers, and insurance companies.
 Martin holds a MA in Political Science from University of Copenhagen.